Allen Yanes

-Allen José Yanes Pinto (born 4 July 1997) is a professional footballer who plays as a left-back for Liga Guate club Mixco.
+Allen José Yanes Pinto (born 4 July 1997) is a professional footballer who plays as a left-back for Liga Bantrab club Mixco.
 Born in the United States, he represents the Guatemala national team.

 Early life

 Yanes was born on 4 July 1997 in Los Angeles, but later moved to Jalapa and lived there for 10 years.
 At 13 years old, Yanes joined the Achik' youth academy in Guatemala City.